LiciaHe/vist270s2022/information/04-grading.md

 ## Final Project
 The final project is a creative open-ended project.
 It will require you leverage most of the concept and techniques we teach in this semester.
 We will release the detail of the final project on or before 4/10.
 You will have 3-4 weeks to complete the project.
 The final project counts for 4% of the your grade.

+### Grade Change Request

+If you see any issue in your grades, please fill in a [grade change request form](https://forms.gle/KRE9pjkrtcNp1PwQ9) (https://forms.gle/KRE9pjkrtcNp1PwQ9) within 2 weeks after you receive the grade.
+We will try to get back to you as soon as we can (normally within 48 hrs).